-Most cataracts are invisible until they became dense enough to cause loss of sight.
+Most cataracts are invisible until they became dense enough to cause a loss of sight.
 When the lens becomes cloudy it thickens and the pupil appears white.
 Congenital cataracts can vary in density.
-If the cataract is not dense enough to interfere with vision (), it may require no treatment.
-The ophthalmologist will continue to monitor your child.
-Once the cataract reduces your child's vision, the lens will be removed.
-Dense central cataracts require surgery - if they go untreated, vision will not be able to develop in that eye.
+If the cataract is not dense enough to interfere with vision, it may not need treatment.
+The Ophthalmologist (eye doctor) and Orthoptist (eye therapist) will continue to monitor your child.
+If the cataract reduces your child's vision, the cloudy lens will be removed.

 Some of the symptoms of cataracts

 - Glare - the same effect as car headlights through a dirty windscreen at night.

 - A white pupil known as leukocoria - this is due to the cataract showing through the pupil.
 The pupil is just a hole or opening which allows light to enter the eye.

 - Poor vision - light is not getting through the lens, because it's no longer transparent.

 - An eye turn may develop.
 This is called strabismus, or squint.
 A “turn” occurs because the eye can not focus properly.

 To diagnose the congenital cataract, the Ophthalmologist will examine your child's eyes with an instrument called an ophthalmoscope.
 Before the examination, the pupils of the eyes have to be dilated with eye drops in order to view the lens and retina properly.